How to Get Started with Surcharging

 - There is no surcharging Debit or Prepaid cards even if the customer chooses to run the transaction as credit.

 - Merchants in states where surcharging is prohibited, must not surcharge consumers.

-- You must disclose to networks and card holders 30 days prior to surcharging.
+- You must disclose to card brand and acquiring bank 30 days prior to surcharging.